Associate Degree Nursing - extended General Info

 |ADN708-C||Advanced Nursing Concepts II||1|

-*Documentation of current licensure as a Licensed Practical Nurse and eligibility to practice are required prior to admission to Advanced Nursing Concepts I. A student who has been out of the practical nursing program for over a year and has not passed the PN NCLEX will not be admitted to the EADN program.
+• Documentation of current licensure as a Licensed Practical Nurse and eligibility to practice are required prior to admission to ADN Nursing IA and ADN Nursing IA: Clinical.

-Students who have completed a Licensed Practical Nursing program at another college are required to complete the following prior to admission to the Associate Degree Nursing Program:
+• Students who have completed a Licensed Practical Nursing Program at another college are required to provide documentation of completed program.

-Prospective Associate Degree Nursing students must meet specific admission criteria for acceptance.
-To advance or graduate in the Associate Degree Nursing-Hybrid program you must receive a “C” or above in all coursework.
+To advance or graduate in the Associate Degree Nursing—Extended program you must receive a “C” or above in all coursework.

 Nursing courses with a clinical component may not be taken by a person:

-- Whose license is currently suspended, surrendered or revoked in any United States jurisdiction
+b.
+Whose license is currently suspended, surrendered or revoked in an United States jurisdiction

-- Whose license/registration is currently suspended, surrendered, or revoked in another country due to disciplinary action
+c.
+Whose license/registration is currently suspended, surrendered, or revoked in another country due to disciplinary action.